 The surgeon does not have to detach tendons from the hip but can move the muscles to the side in direct anterior hip surgery.
 This approach leads to faster recovery, minimal pain, and more normal activity of the patient after surgical hip replacement.

 Due to the absence of any cut or detachment of hip tendons or tissues in the surgical process, hip replacement recovery precautions are easy to follow.
-The direct anterior approach enables patients to resume their daily activities soon after surgery with a decreased risk of hip dislocation or replacement failure.
+The direct anterior approach enables our Sacramento hip pain patients to resume their daily activities soon after surgery with a decreased risk of hip dislocation or replacement failure.

 6620 Coyle Avenue, Suite 303, Carmichael, CA 95608